top of page

 2. Identify a goal.
 What’s one thing you can do outside each day?
 Can you shovel the steps, walk to the mailbox, or simply take a moment to engage your senses outside?
 Think of ways you can increase the time you spend outside.
 There’s a movement called “1000 Hours Outside” (1000hoursoutside.com) with participants from across the globe.
 People are setting goals to spend 1000 hours outdoors in a year.
 Does that seem too ambitious?
 Can you start with 100 hours?
 How about a collective hour this week?

 3. Reward yourself!
 Treat yourself to a cup of hot cocoa or a hot bath when you come inside.
-Sometimes, for me, it’s simply to check “go outside” off my to do list.
+Sometimes, it simply can be to check “go outside” off the to do list.

 Some days you might find that you just can’t get outside.
 Your workload might be too pressing, you’re not feeling great, or you just can’t muster up the ambition to bundle up.
 In that case, open the curtains, move your favorite chair to a sunny spot, or stand by the window and simply make some observations.
 While you’re there, make a plan to get outside tomorrow!
 It’s totally worth your time.